PyGreSQL/PyGreSQL/docs/readme.txt

 Please note that messages to individual developers will generally not be answered directly.
-All questions, comments and code changes must be submitted to the mailing list for peer review and archiving.
+All questions, comments and code changes must be submitted to the mailing list for peer review and archiving purposes.

 PyGreSQL programming information
 --------------------------------